CPR Trainer

 If you're able to revive someone via CPR, do they still need medical attention right away (for reasons OTHER than just monitoring their vitals?)
 In other words, how "out of the woods" is someone who has just been revived?

-Asked by Ellen91 almost 10 years ago
+Asked by Ellen91 over 10 years ago

 Hi Again Ellen91!